• Skip to primary navigation

 3. Change the form of the word

-If you can’t think of a good synonym you can simply list an example or two.
+If you can’t think of a good synonym, you can list an example or two.
 So in the question above about ‘computers’, it is perfectly acceptable to say ‘laptops and tablets’.
-These are the exact things that students use in class, so it is fine to write them.
-Like synonyms, just make sure that the examples match the word 100%.
+Students use these exact things in class, so it is fine to write them.
+Like synonyms, ensure that the examples match the word 100%.

-Finally, it is always acceptable to change the form of the word or phrase.
-So instead of trying to think of a synonym of ‘violent video games’ (which is very hard to do) you could say ‘video games that have violence’.
+Finally, changing the form of the word or phrase is always acceptable.
+So instead of trying to think of a synonym for ‘violent video games’ (which is very hard to do), you could say ‘video games that have violence’.
 All we have done is change the word from an adjective (violent) to a noun (violence).

 Summary